SheatNoisette/VayAudio/README.md

 Feature:
 - Create a audio device
-- Load WAV and MP3 files
+- Load WAV, OGG and MP3 files

 **This module is unfinished but fulfills his main purpose: play sounds.**
 It will be improved in the future.